Minuet for Three (The Olive Eaters)

 (“…and the man no longer knew, between her lips and the lips of the other, who caressed him, who invited him, who demanded him, or whether it was his flesh or sin itself that gleamed there between the teeth.”)

-Oil and Damar resin on canvas, dyptich, 40x80cm+80x80cm About Louise and how I reflect on memories.
-Lemons recur on the table — a familiar attribute
+Oil and Damar resin on canvas, (80+40cm)x80cm About Louise and how I reflect on memories – stormy weather.Part of the Louise series.
+A man and

-Oil and Damar resin on canvas, dyptich, 80x80cm+40x80cm The first painting in a new series, all about Louise and how I reflect on memories.
-A
+Oil and Damar resin on canvas, 80x80cm About Louise and how I reflect on memories – Oochie Coogy.

 Related Post